blouxongit/crossbow_project/README.md

 ### A. Tuning the file for your needs

 The usage can be tuned for your specific experiment.
 To do so, you may modify the [run_experience.py](src/run_experience.py) file.
 At the end of this section will be attached the default file (as a backup).
 A list of the available methods will be provided in the [documentation](documentation/README.md).
 To run, the program needs a JSON configuration file.
 This file is a description of your experimental setup.
 An example is provided [here](utils/configuration_example.json).
+The creation of this file for your own needs is provided in the [documentation](./documentation/README.md#the-configuration-file).
 ### B. Running the program

 Once you are ready to run the program, you may perform the following steps: